-Generally, it is best to avoid long-term use, because it can make insomnia worse, especially if a person stops taking the pills.
+Avoid the long-term use of sleeping pills, because it can make insomnia worse, especially if a person stops taking the pills.

-Some of the most effective sleeping pills include:
+The following are some of the most effective sleeping pills.

-When it gets dark out, the brain produces a hormone called melatonin, which regulates the sleep-wake cycle by telling the body that it is almost time for bed.
+When it gets dark outside, the brain produces a hormone called melatonin.
+This regulates the sleep-wake cycle by telling the body that it is almost time for bed.

 The brain makes less melatonin when it is light out and more when it is dark, such as during the winter.
-Age also plays a role — the older we get, the less melatonin we produce.
+Age also plays a role — the older a person gets, the less melatonin they produce.